Ravarentoren/Termux-Updater/README.md

 Apache License 2.0

-You may freely choose either license as needed.
+You may freely choose either license according to your needs.

 ---